Ampofua/Python_Beginner_Project/README.md

 1. Password Manager
 This is a basic password manager built with Python and the cryptography module.
 It allows you to securely store and retrieve passwords.
-The passwords are encrypted using Fernet encryption, and you need a master password to access them.
+The passwords are encrypted using Fernet encryption; you need a master password to access them.

 Features:
 Add new account names and their corresponding passwords.